WordPress Link Optimization: Internal, External, Nofollow & More

 My recommendations are to remove any additional flags from internal links.
 They can open in the same window; it's okay.
 It would be best if you didn't make internal links nofollowed or do any weird attribute management on them.

-Adding External Links in New Tab
+Adding External Links In New Tab

 Meanwhile, it would be best if you tagged external links appropriately.
 Using target="_blank" allows people to open helpful links in a new tab without leaving your site for good, and using the appropriate nofollow/sponsored/ugc tag is essential for Google's view of your site.
 The other various tags are situational.